 Paris is a great city to walk and most people will enjoy exploring on foot.
 You can also use the local public transportation and the T+ ticket (1.90€) can be used to travel by metro, train, buses, and tram.
+There are also metro stations everywhere so the Paris metro is very easy to navigate.
 In addition, the city has more than 700km of cycling paths and Paris by bike is a fun way to explore Paris.
-Velib proposes more than 18.000 (mechanical and electrical) bikes to hire available across the city, with interactive and easy to use terminals.
+Velib also provides more than 18.000 (mechanical and electrical) bikes to hire available across the city, with interactive and easy to use terminals.
 Bikes are free for the first 30 minutes, paying 1€ (or 2€ for electrical bikes) for each additional half hour.

-So there you have it – hopefully we’ve given you enough travel inspiration & travel tips to help you plan your 3 days in Paris and given you a great list of what to do in Paris to make sure you get the most from your visit.
-Don’t forget to let me know you’re own highlights once you’re back!
+So there you have it – hopefully we’ve given you enough travel inspiration & travel tips to help you plan your 3 days in Paris (or simply help plan your trip to Paris if you are staying longer, i.e a week in Paris).
+We also hope we have given you a great list of what to do in Paris to make sure you have all the help you need when planning your time in Paris to get the most from your visit.
+Don’t forget to let me know your own highlights once you’re back!

 Oh, and if you enjoyed reading this Paris travel guide and suggested itinerary please share on Facebook, tweet or pin – I’d really appreciate it!
 Click the P in the share bar for full size images!

 READY TO EXPLORE MORE OF EUROPE?
 YOU MIGHT BE INTERESTED IN THESE ARTICLES